Illinois Republican Party: Recent events

 The 2010 elections saw the election of Illinois Republican Mark Kirk to the US Senate as well as a Republican sweep of Illinois US House seats.
 Republicans came within 5 seats of a majority in the Illinois House of Representatives and gained seats in the Senate.
 Republican nominee Bill Brady narrowly lost the gubernatorial election to Pat Quinn, leaving Democrats in full control of the redistricting process.
 This resulted in gerrymandering heavily in favor of Democrats.
 As a result of the redistricting process, Illinois Republicans suffered huge losses in the 2012 elections.

 In 2013, the state party attempted to oust Chairman Pat Brady after he came out in favor of same-sex marriage.
 Brady would ultimately resign and was briefly replaced by Jack Dorgan.
 In 2014, Tim Schneider, who was a member of the Cook County Board of Commissioners, was named the chairman of the state party.

 In the 2014 gubernatorial election, Republican nominee Bruce Rauner defeated incumbent Governor Pat Quinn to become the first GOP Governor since George Ryan left office in 2003.
 Republicans also picked up two Illinois congressional seats and a seat in the Illinois Senate.

 During the 2018 Illinois Elections, Rauner lost to J. B. Pritzker in a landslide with the party also losing two congressional seats (Roskam and Hultgren) and becoming a superminority in the state legislature.

 By 2021, the Illinois Republican Party was a minority party wielding little power within the state.
 With a decline that goes back over two decades, the state GOP's shrinking influence is attributed to Illinois becoming a solid blue state, the loss of voters in suburban areas, and the divisive embrace of Donald Trump and Trumpism.

 The 2020 Elections saw a moderate swing back to the party in terms of votes, however this did not lead to major seat gains.
 The party lost one seat in the State Senate and gained one in the State House.
 However State Supreme Court Justice Thomas L. Kilbride was defeated in his bid for retention with the intention of flipping the seat to the Republicans in 2022.

 Schneider stepped down as chairman in December 2020 and was replaced by Don Tracy, who was the chairman of the Illinois Gaming Board, in February 2021.

 Organization and leadership

-The Illinois Republican Party is run by the Illinois Republican State Central Committee, which consists of 18 members, one representing each of the state's congressional districts.
+The Illinois Republican Party is run by the Illinois Republican State Central Committee, which consists of 17 members, one representing each of the state's congressional districts.

 Past chairmen (partial list)

 Current elected officials

-After the 2018 elections, Republicans hold a minority of 5 of the state's 18 U.S. House seats and none of the statewide offices.
+After the 2022 elections, Republicans hold 3 of the state's 17 U.S. House seats and none of the statewide offices.
 The Republicans are also the minority in both chambers of the state legislature.